-Students in the translation minor learn the fundamental skills of converting written text between languages for a variety of purposes (including research, marketing, community outreach, internal communications, etc.).
-Coursework also orients students toward professional opportunities and professional development in translation and the language service field.
+In the translation minor, you will learn the fundamental skills of converting written text between languages for a variety of fields, such as research, marketing, community outreach, and internal communications.
+Coursework orients you toward professional opportunities and development in translation and the language service field.

-University students majoring in a number of fields can benefit from the translation minor.
-Foreign language majors, billingual students, and students in technical and scientific disciplines are especially well-suited to add translation to their portfolio.
+University foreign language majors, bilingual students, and those in technical and scientific disciplines are especially well-suited to add translation to their portfolio.

-- Four 3-credit courses in translation/interpreting and one elective course (total 15 credits)
+Four 3-credit courses in translation/interpreting and one elective course are required.

-- TRIN 3001 Introduction to Translation (Offered in fall)
+TRIN 3001 Introduction to Translation (Offered in fall, 3 cr)

-- TRIN 3002 Intermediate Translation (Offered in spring)
+TRIN 3002 Intermediate Translation (Offered in spring, 3 cr)

-- TRIN 3101 Introduction to Interpreting (Offered in fall & spring)
+TRIN 3101 Introduction to Interpreting (Offered in fall & spring, 3 cr)

-- TRIN 3005 Principles of Translation (Currently offered every other spring)
+TRIN 3005 Principles of Translation (Currently offered every other spring, 3 cr)

 This course is designed to make students aware of the nature of the translation industry in the 21st century, to provide a forum for learning about and discussing key theories and models that relate to translation, and to give opportunities for translation practice that are both challenging and fun.
 It is a highly interactive course that derives much of its momentum from student interest and initiative.